-A few years ago, while working with a group of pitchers, I realized that we had too many kids standing around doing nothing…well, except talking.
+A few years ago, while working with a group of pitchers on my 13U Baseball team, I realized that we had too many kids standing around doing nothing…well, except talking.
 This gave me an idea for a drill.

 We all know that pitchers (especially young kids) can get rattled pretty easily from noises in the crowd, those annoying little kids that clap, dugout chants, etc. – so I decided that I wanted those kids that were talking to play a role in each other’s mental development.
 It’s extremely simple:

 Make noise.
 Clap, yell, say funny things, whatever they want.
 Just do not touch the pitcher or get too close to him (or her for those that have female pitchers).